googleapis/google-cloud-rust/doc/contributor/howto-guide-set-up-development-environment.md

 cargo install cargo-tarpaulin
 ```

-on macOS you need to enable an extra feature:
+On macOS you need to enable an extra feature:

 ```bash
 cargo install cargo-tarpaulin --features vendored-openssl